Criminal Appeals Lawyer in Vernon, BC

 The Appeals Process

-Step 5 – Decision: The appeal court may dismiss the appeal, allow the appeal and order a new trial, enter an acquittal, or vary the sentence.
-Decisions can take weeks to months after the hearing.
+Decision.
+The court can dismiss the appeal, order a new trial, enter an acquittal, or vary the sentence.

 Grounds for Appeal

-Julian identifies the most persuasive grounds available in your case based on a thorough review of the trial record.
+Julian identifies the most persuasive grounds available based on a thorough review of the trial record.
+The grounds that genuinely move appeal courts include:

-Unreasonable Verdict: The conviction is one that no properly instructed trier of fact, acting judicially, could reasonably have rendered on the evidence presented at trial.
+Unreasonable verdict.
+The verdict is one that a properly instructed jury, acting judicially, could not reasonably have reached on the evidence.
+A high bar, but a real one under Section 686(1)(a)(i).

 Frequently Asked Questions